 You’ll discover most of the technical reasons for slow website speed using the above two tools.
-However, I would like to extend this by enlisting some common mistakes that eCommerce websites owners make.
-Although these issues don’t apply to eCommerce sites alone, they have a more severe impact on heavy websites like eCommerce marketplaces if handled inappropriately.
+However, I would like to extend this by enlisting some common mistakes that e-commerce website owners make.
+Although these issues don’t apply to e-commerce sites alone, they have a more severe impact on heavy websites like eCommerce marketplaces if handled inappropriately.

 1. Bad code

 These solutions compete with each other to acquire market share.
-Each uses a distinct technology stack to bring down the cost of development, so more and more people will use them.
-However, lower-cost doesn’t always represent the best way to build an eCommerce website.
-Especially when your eCommerce marketplace is massively competitive.
+Each uses a distinct technology stack to bring down the cost of development, so more and more people are using them.
+However, lower-cost doesn’t always represent the best way to build an e-commerce website.
+Especially when your e-commerce marketplace is massively competitive.
 No doubt, the platforms themselves possess cutting-edge technology stacks and optimized codes, but not the right third-party solutions.